nleffers/InstaLite/README.md

-InstaLite - A smaller version of Instagram
+InstaLite - A lighter version of Instagram

 Frontend built in React